-Experimental AI-generated summary referencing Polymarket data · UpdatedWill Russia enter Krasnopillya by April 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedWill Russia enter Krasnopillya by April 30?

 Will Russia enter Krasnopillya by April 30?